 Mimi Zeiger is a Los Angeles-based critic, editor, and curator.
-Her work is situated at the intersection architecture and media cultures.
-She is co-curator of the US Pavilion for the 2018 Venice Architecture Biennale and curator of Soft Schindler at the MAK Center for Art and Architecture.
+She was co-curator of the U.S. Pavilion for the 2018 Venice Architecture Biennale and curator of Soft Schindler at the MAK Center for Art and Architecture.

-She has covered art, architecture, urbanism, and design for a number of publications including The New York Times, Domus, Architectural Review, and Architect, where she is a contributing editor.
-She is a regular opinion columnist for Dezeen and former West Coast Editor of The Architects Newspaper.
+She has written for the New York Times, the Los Angeles Times, Architectural Review, Metropolis, and Architect.
+She is an opinion columnist for Dezeen and former West Coast Editor of The Architects Newspaper.
 Zeiger is the 2015 recipient of the Bradford Williams Medal for excellence in writing about landscape architecture.

 Zeiger is author of New Museums, Tiny Houses, Micro Green: Tiny Houses in Nature, and Tiny Houses in the City.
 In 1997, Zeiger founded loud paper, an influential zine and digital publication dedicated to increasing the volume of architectural discourse.

 She has curated, contributed to, and collaborated on projects that have been shown at the Art Institute Chicago, 2012 Venice Architecture Biennale, the New Museum, Storefront for Art and Architecture, pinkcomma gallery, and the AA School.
 She co-curated Now, There: Scenes from the Post-Geographic City, which received the Bronze Dragon award at the 2015 Bi-City Biennale of Urbanism\Architecture, Shenzhen.